CodeVA-Curriculum/twine-trail-guide/src/routes/locations/primary-documents-landmark.md

 * **Link Name Typos:** Whenever you make a link, the name has to match another passage in your story.
 If it doesn't Twine will create a *new* passage with the name of your mispelled link.
 Double-check your spelling to avoid confusion
 * **Not Testing Often:** You should test your code as *often as possible*.
 Testing your story frequently will help you catch errors before they pile up and become difficult to fix
 * **Spaces and Capitalization:** Twine keeps track of spacing and capitalization, so make sure you pay attention to it as well (especially with passage names)
+* **Image Problems:** Be sure to put your image link url inside `''`, and don't forget to include alt text as well!
+Follow the examples in the ["Adding Images"]({base}/locations/adding-images) tutorial if you have trouble.

 ---